South Kensington tube station: Future proposals

 Many stations on the Circle line which were originally constructed in open cuttings have been subject to air-rights developments where cuttings have been roofed over with buildings built above.
 South Kensington station and the adjacent shop premises occupy a site of approximately 0.77 ha and proposals for redevelopment of the station and the site have been made a number of times since 1989 without success.

 In December 2016, Transport for London published outline proposals prepared by architects BuckleyGrayYeoman for a redevelopment of the buildings to the west of the station arcade and in Thurloe Street and space to the south of the station cutting on Pelham Street.
 The proposal includes bringing the disused northern platform back into use for eastbound trains, a new entrance to Thurloe Street, a reconfigured ticket hall and provision of step-free access throughout the station.
+On 12 December 2023, the Planning Inspectorate upheld the bulk of an appeal against the refusal of planning consent and the redevelopment can proceed.

 Services

-The station is in Travelcard Zone 1 On the District and Circle lines, the station is between Gloucester Road and Sloane Square, and on the Piccadilly line, it is between Gloucester Road and Knightsbridge.
+South Kensington station is on the Circle, District and Piccadilly lines in London fare zone 1.
+On the Circle and District lines, the station is between Gloucester Road and Sloane Square.
+On the Piccadilly line, it is between Gloucester Road and Knightsbridge.
 South Kensington is the easternmost interchange between these three lines.
 Train frequencies vary throughout the day, but generally District line trains operate every 2–6 minutes from approximately 05:15 to 00:30 eastbound and 05:45 to 00:45 westbound; they are supplemented by Circle line trains every 8–12 minutes from approximately 05:30 to 00:30 clockwise and 05:40 to 00:15 anticlockwise.
 Piccadilly line trains operate every 2–6 minutes from approximately 05:40 to 00:25 eastbound and 05:50 to 00:40 westbound.

-On the Piccadilly line 1973 Stock is used.
-On the Circle and District lines S Stock is used.
+On the Circle and District lines, the S Stock is used.
+On the Piccadilly line, the 1973 Stock is used.

 Connections

-London Buses routes 14, 49, 70, 74, 345, 360, 414, 430 and C1 and night routes N74 and N97 serve the station.
+London Buses routes 14, 49, 70, 74, 345, 360, 430 and C1 and night routes N74 and N97 serve the station.

 There is a Santander Cycles rental station north of the station in Thurlow Street.